gnairooze/SimpleHooks/README.md

 4. ReferenceName: name of the reference for that particular event instance. (example: "ClientId" in case the event definition is "Client Added").
 5. ReferenceValue: value of the reference for that particular event instance. (example: "34544433" which is the value of the Client Id being added in "Client Added" event).
 6. EventInstanceStatus_Id: Id of the status of the event instance.
 7. Active: marks if the event instance is active.
-Only active event intance will be processed.
+Only active event instance will be processed.

 #### E. ListenerInstance

 1. EventInstance_Id: the Id of the related event instance.
-2. ListenerDefinition_Id: the Id of the lsitener definition.
+2. ListenerDefinition_Id: the Id of the listener definition.
 3. ListenerInstanceStatus_Id: Id of the status of the listener instance.
 4. RemainingTrialCount: the remaining number of retrials that can be executed on this listener instance.
 5. NextRun: when the next time this listener instance will be used in the post request.
-6. Acitve: marks if the listener instance is active.
+6. Active: marks if the listener instance is active.
 Only active listeners are processed.

 #### F. EventInstanceStatus